The 30 Secrets a Plumber Won’t Tell You

-If you've got a Rapunzel at home (or even a rapidly balding man), buy a drain strainer or a hair snare or tell her to use a paper towel to clear the drain.
-Soap can gum up the pipes, too, so use as little of that as you can.
+If you’ve got a Rapunzel at home, buy a drain strainer or a hair snare to keep your drain free of hair clogs.
+If you do run into a hairy obstruction, theses affordable drain snakes work great at removing it.
 Fixing a clog is one of several DIY plumbing fixes you can do.

-Those "flushable" baby wipes are one of the main culprits for clogging pipes.
-They don't break down the way toilet paper does.
-See the 12 other things that should never get flushed down the toilet.
+Those “flushable” wipes are one of the main culprits for clogging pipes.
+They don’t break down the way toilet paper does.
+See the 12 other things you should never flush down the toilet.

-I'm not a babysitter, a mover or an auto mechanic.
-Don't ask for advice on things that aren't in my job description.
-However, we'll help you out this one time.
-(Watch out for these things your car mechanic won't tell you.)
+A plumber is not a babysitter, a mover or an auto mechanic.
+Don’t ask for advice on things that aren’t in their job description.
+Plus, check out these top 10 plumbing fixes.

 The Toilet Handle is an Easy Fix

-There's often an Allen wrench that comes with the garbage disposal.
-I keep it under the sink.
-When the thing jams, follow the directions in the manual, and I won't need to come out.
-Figure out how to replace a garbage disposal and the 15 things you should never put down a disposal.
+There’s often an Allen wrench that comes with the garbage disposal.
+Keep it under the sink.
+When the disposal jams, follow the directions in the manual; and you won’t need a plumber.

 Old Toilet Seats are Harder to Remove Than You Think

-"Sure, my material cost is different than the guy who runs his business out of his garage," says Bill Stevens, owner of Berkey's Plumbing, Heating & Air Conditioning in Texas.
-"But it's not the copper you're paying for, it's the experience.
-At the end of the day, my material cost is between 25-30 percent of the cost of the job."
-Then again a lot of plumbing tasks like these 10, you can DIY.
+“Sure, my material cost is different than the guy who runs his business out of his garage,” says Bill Stevens, owner of Berkey’s Plumbing, Heating & Air Conditioning in Texas.
+“But it’s not the copper you’re paying for, it’s the experience.”

 Don’t Ignore Drips and Running Toilets